asbl/miniworldmaker/source/docs/source/objectsfirst_english/04_01_codeblocks.md

 For example, it was agreed that code should always be indented 4 characters.
 You can of course handle this differently for yourself - but at the latest when you work in a team, it is helpful to stick to such conventions.

 In Python functions and conventions are defined in so called PEPs ("Python Enhancement Proposal).
-Style guides can be found in [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+Style guides can be found e.g. in [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 Besides the indentation you will find much more there, e.g. you write `a = a + 3` instead of `a=a+3`, because the former is easier to read.
 The programming language does not force you to do this, but this way the code is easier to read for other programmers.